dfahlander/idb-iegap/README.md

 The polyfill is tested with the unit tests of [Dexie.js](http://www.dexie.org).
 There are one test that fails though, probably due to [Issue #4](https://github.com/dfahlander/idb-iegap/issues/4).

-Please help me test, bugfix, simplify, optimize and spread this polyfill.
+Please help me test, bugfix, simplify, optimize and spread this polyfill in branch "big-rewrite" (See leading notice).